Kingdom Hearts II: Characters

 The three protagonists of the game are Sora, a 15-year-old boy chosen as a wielder of the Keyblade, a mystical key-shaped weapon that can combat darkness; Donald Duck, the court magician of Disney Castle; and Goofy, the captain of the Disney Castle guards.
 Both Donald and Goofy are under orders from their missing king, Mickey Mouse, to accompany Sora and his Keyblade.
-Other original characters include Riku, who is briefly playable at the game's climax, and Kairi, Sora's friends from his home world of Destiny Islands; Roxas, a boy who can also wield the Keyblade and is playable in the game's beginning sequence; Naminé, a girl with the power to manipulate memories; and DiZ, a man in red robes with a vendetta against Organization XIII, who is later revealed to be Ansem the Wise, the mentor of Xehanort.
+Other original characters include Riku, who is briefly playable at the game's climax, and Kairi, who are Sora's friends from his home world of Destiny Islands; Roxas, a boy who can also wield the Keyblade and is playable in the game's beginning sequence; Naminé, a girl with the power to manipulate memories; and DiZ, a man who wears red robes and has a vendetta against Organization XIII, and is later revealed to be Ansem the Wise, the mentor of Xehanort.

-As in the previous games, there are numerous appearances of characters from both Disney and Square Enix works.
-While some make a return from Kingdom Hearts, new characters from Disney fiction are also introduced, such as Scar from The Lion King and Scrooge McDuck.
+As in the previous games, characters from both Disney and Square Enix works appear.
+While some make a return from Kingdom Hearts, new characters from Disney fiction are also introduced, such as Scrooge McDuck and several characters from Disney films in their home worlds.
 Pete appears as a persistent enemy who works with the resurrected Maleficent.
-Nearly twenty characters from Final Fantasy games appear, notably Auron of Final Fantasy X, Tifa from Final Fantasy VII, and the return of Squall Leonhart, Cloud, and Sephiroth.
-It was stated that although the first game strictly stuck to characters Tetsuya Nomura designed, this time around they were going to "take some risks", implying that characters not directly designed by Nomura might make an appearance.
-Other new characters to series are Vivi of Final Fantasy IX, Seifer Almasy of Final Fantasy VIII and Setzer of Final Fantasy VI.
+Nearly twenty characters from Final Fantasy games appear, notably Auron from Final Fantasy X (2001), Squall Leonhart from Final Fantasy VIII (1999), and Cloud Strife, Sephiroth, and Tifa Lockhart from Final Fantasy VII (1997).
+It was stated that although the first game strictly stuck to characters Tetsuya Nomura designed, this time they were going to "take some risks", implying that characters not directly designed by Nomura might appear.
+Other new characters to the series are Vivi Ornitier from Final Fantasy IX (2000), Seifer Almasy from Final Fantasy VIII, and Setzer Gabbiani from Final Fantasy VI (1994).

-The various worlds that Sora explores often have an optional party character from the film on which the world is based.
-Such party members include Fa Mulan, the woman who passes as a man in order to take her ailing father's place in the army; Jack Sparrow, a pirate who seeks to reclaim his ship, the Black Pearl; Simba, the self-exiled lion who is the rightful king of the Pride Land; and Tron, a security program in Hollow Bastion's computer network who seeks to end the dictatorship of the Master Control Program.
+The various worlds that Sora explores often have an optional party character from the film which the world is based on.
+These party members include Fa Mulan, a woman who passes as a man to take her ailing father's place in the army; Jack Sparrow, a pirate who seeks to reclaim his ship, the Black Pearl; Simba, a self-exiled lion and the rightful king of the Pride Lands; and Tron, a security program in Hollow Bastion's computer network who seeks to end the dictatorship of the Master Control Program.

 Organization XIII, a group of powerful Nobodies—the "empty shells" left over when a strong-hearted person becomes a Heartless—introduced in Chain of Memories, is established as the primary group of antagonists early on.
 Xemnas, the leader of Organization XIII, serves as the main antagonist and final boss of the game.
-Villains unique to the worlds are still prevalent, and are often presented as challenges that Sora's group must overcome.
+Villains unique to the worlds are prevalent, and are often presented as challenges that Sora's group must overcome.